jerdog/drinks-review-system/docs/system-architecture.md

 - **Social Features**: Real-time UI updates with state management
 - **Deployment**: Development environment fully functional

-The system now provides a complete social platform for wine and cocktail enthusiasts with robust authentication, comprehensive beverage management, and engaging social features that encourage community interaction and content creation.
+The system now provides a complete social platform for wine, cocktail, and spirit enthusiasts with robust authentication, comprehensive beverage management, and engaging social features that encourage community interaction and content creation.